27 West 67th Street: Site history

 The Dutch of New Amsterdam had forced the original Indian tribes off Manhattan Island before the English took control in 1674.
 In 1708 the city began to make the Upper West Side accessible to residents by building an extension of Broadway called Bloomingdale Road.
 At that time the area was rural, and it remained sparsely settled through the 18th and much of the 19th century.
 A detail from a map prepared in 1821 shows its dispersed farmhouses.
 See Image No. 1.
 A sheet from a fire insurance atlas made about forty years later shows a few substantial brick buildings close to Bloomingdale Road but only a smattering of small wooden structures in and near the block where the studio building would later be constructed.
 See Image No. 2.
-Following the creation of Central Park in the 1860s, speculators began to place large apartments like the elegant Dakota on the blocks between the park's western boundary and Columbus Avenue, but most of the area still remained home to squatters' shanties, stables, lumber yards, and disreputable saloons, and many of its streets remained unpaved.
+Following the completion of Central Park in 1876, speculators began to place large apartments like the elegant Dakota on the blocks between the park's western boundary and Columbus Avenue, but most of the area still remained home to squatters' shanties, stables, lumber yards, and disreputable saloons, and many of its streets remained unpaved.
 A photo taken from the roof of the Dakota about 1890 shows Central Park West at left and the area to its west from 72nd Street south to 59th or 60th.
 See Image No. 3.

 Economic prosperity, the attractions of Central Park, expansion of the rapid transit system, and improvements in elevator technology, together with the relatively low cost of land, caused real estate speculators to put up large apartment houses, mostly, like the Dakota, on the avenues and broad crosstown streets in the neighborhood.